benjamin-robertson/observium/README.md

 ### RHEL specific limitations

-RHEL 7 requires the following yum repos for installation - these will be automatically added if you host has internet connection
+RHEL 7 requires the following yum repos for installation - these will be automatically added if you host has internet connection.

 - [EPEL][4]
 - [OpenNMS common][5]